r-pufky/ansible_postgres/README.md

      - 'r_pufky.srv.postgres'
 ```

-### Setup Postgres and import database on database creation.
+### Setup Postgres and import database with ownership on database creation.
 Import is idempotent -- database is only imported when the database is created.
 Re-import will require database deletion.
+All user extensions are applied
+every role application.

 host_vars/db.example.com/vars/postgres.yml
 ``` yaml